Dr. Ehrlich's Magic Bullet: Production

 Warner Bros.
-Studios was concerned about Dr. Ehrlich's Magic Bullet because it was about a venereal disease, syphilis, and because Dr. Paul Ehrlich was Jewish.
+Pictures was concerned about Dr. Ehrlich's Magic Bullet because it was about a venereal disease, syphilis, and because Dr. Paul Ehrlich was Jewish.
 This was before the U.S. entry into the Second World War.
 Warner Bros. did not want the movie to be political or seem to have a Jewish agenda since Germany was still a market for American films.
 However, Warner Bros. had already produced a series of medical biographical films during the 1930s, including the William Dieterle-directed The Story of Louis Pasteur (1935) starring Paul Muni as Louis Pasteur and The White Angel (1936) about Florence Nightingale (Kay Francis).
 In addition, U.S. Surgeon General Thomas Parran Jr. had in late 1936 begun a syphilis control campaign to get the public to consider it to be a medical condition and not a moral failure, suggesting that a film on Ehrlich' life would be acceptable.

 Ehrlich was one of the greatest Jewish doctors, and in 1908 his work on immunity won a Nobel Prize.
 However, the Nazi regime in Germany had systematically expunged all memory of Ehrlich from public buildings and street signs and censored books referring to him.
 The Second World War had already begun but the United States was not yet directly involved.
 Jack Warner, like other Hollywood moguls, was wary of criticism of pursuing any supposedly "Jewish" agenda on the screen.
 A memorandum circulated by the studio bosses stated with regard to the forthcoming Ehrlich movie: "It would be a mistake to make a political propaganda picture out of a biography which could stand on its own feet."
 So the words "Jew" and "Jewish" went entirely unmentioned in the film.
 Anti-Semitism in Ehrlich's life was no more than hinted at, and then only once or twice.
 In addition, the original version of the deathbed scene was changed so that Ehrlich no longer would refer to the Pentateuch (books of Moses in the Bible).
 Nevertheless, the film's story writer Norman Burnside declared "There isn't a man or woman alive who isn't afraid of syphilis, and let them know that a little kike named Ehrlich tamed the scourge.
 And maybe they can persuade their hoodlum friends to keep their fists off Ehrlich's coreligionists."